-Prayer is an important way in which we establish a proper relationship with God.
+Prayer is an important way in which we establish a proper.
 But why sometimes doesn’t God hear our prayers?
 How should we pray to receive God’s praise?
 I was confused by these problems in the past.
 But now I have a new knowledge of prayer through a special experience.

 Flu Breaking Out, I Prayed for My Son